- Whew all right.

 down the line works on a project,

-you just have some notes of where the thing came from.
+you just have some notes of

 And I also gave you some body styles